-There were many questions that ran through my head when I began my 1-on-1 coaching experience with Carla.
+There were many questions that ran through my head when I began my 1-on-1 coaching experience with my coach.
 Questions like:

 I embarked on my coaching journey curious, excited and also petrified by coaching.
 Now, four weeks into the ten week coaching period, my questions have shifted as my coaching qualms have waned.
 My circulating thoughts ask: